15 Tips on How to Grow a Service Business

 Your existing service business might cater to a very specific customer base.
 However, there are likely ways you can expand your audience with complementary services to your already-existing core offerings.

 Let’s say you’re a tour guide who offers hikes through your local parks.
 You might add a walking tour of your neighborhood or customized private food tours as additional offerings.
 Tourists who may not enjoy the outdoors would potentially like to walk the city or try the cuisine.
+These unique service business ideas can also differentiate you in the market.

 2. Increase sales with customer loyalty programs